pgupta56/docs/docs/k8s/core-concepts.md

 metadata:
   name: example-app #Name of the Pod (mandatory)  This will be displayed via `kcs get pods`
   labels: #Custom open ended labels/tagging.
 Note: While defining Service these will be used as selectors
-    app: example-app
+    app: hello-world
     owner: digital-marketing
     tire: backend
     key1: value1
 spec:
   containers:
-  - name: example-app-cntr #Name of the Container inside the Pod
+  - name: hello-world-cntr #Name of the Container inside the Pod
-    image: polinux/stress #Docker Image
+    image: library/hello-world #Docker Image
     resources: #Resources configuration for Docker Image Container
       limits:
         memory: "200Mi"
+        cpu: "200m"
       requests:
         memory: "100Mi"
+        cpu: "100m"

 ```
 ### Application’s resource requirements
+- CPU and memory are collectively referred to as compute resources.
+- Each Container of a Pod can specify one or more resources configuration for `requests` and `limit`
+- K8s select the Node where to run the Pod based on the resources availabilty as defined by above configuration
+- **Memory** are measured in bytes (e.g 2Gi, 512Mi, 1024Ki)
+- **CPU** resources are measured in cpu units and can have fractions upto 0.1 level (e.g. 1 , 0.5 , 0.1)
+  - It's better to define it on millicore.
+0.1 CPU = 100m
+- If a Container exceeds
+  - memory limit, it might be terminated or got into mutiple restart
+  - CPU limit , It will not be killed.
+But it not allowed for extended periods of time and process might starve

-### How to use Labels, Selectors, and Annotations
+### Why Label ?
+How to use it
+- Labels are key/value pairs that are attached to objects as part of Object Spec
+- Allowed character are ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.)

+We will see how it can be used as **Selector** to easily enable Service for Pods

 ### Commands
 - View all Pods `kcs get pods` or even try `kcs get pods -o wide`
-- See a pod details  `kcs describe pod/<pod_name>` (Events , Resource alocated , Laster Run status etc.)
+- See a pod details  `kcs describe pods/<pod_name>` (Events , Resource alocated , Laster Run status etc.) - Get last status `kcs get pods/<pod_name> -o go-template="{{range .status.containerStatuses}}{{.lastState.terminated.reason}}{{end}}"`

 ## Services
 Service is an abstraction (across namespace) which defines a logical set of Pods and a policy by which to access them.